 Hearing Brake Noise?

 Stopping power is crucial to a safe and successful driving experience.
-When you need brake service, your Certified Service experts at Murdock Chevrolet Buick GMC Cadillac can recommend quality ACDelco Gold (Professional) or GM Genuine Parts brakes.
+When you need brake service, your Certified Service experts at Murdock Chevrolet GMC can recommend quality ACDelco Gold (Professional) or GM Genuine Parts brakes.

 There are no specials at this time.
 Please check back later.

 Determining the Time for Brake Repair or Replacement

 Sometimes, your vehicle’s brakes will alert you when there is trouble.
 Squealing noises, chirping sounds, and grinding are indications that brake repair is required.

 GM brake pads often come equipped with a small, thin piece of metal attached to them to act as a warning indicator when the pad material is getting low and the brake pads should be replaced.
 This device makes a high-pitched sound on brake application, letting you know it is time for brake service.

 Are your brakes signaling a problem?

 Sometimes, your Cadillac, Chevrolet, GMC vehicle's brakes will alert you when there's trouble.
 Whistling noises, chirping sounds, and grinding are a few of the indications that brake service may be required.
 It is important to quickly recognize signs of reduced system performance.
 Some signs to watch for are: